AlexanderFillbrunn/target-platform-manager/README.md

 `~/target-platform/urls`

-Contains the URLs (one per line) to the target platform sites.
+Contains the names and URLs (format: 'name : url') to the target platform sites (one per line).

 ### Commands

-`python target-platform.py update`
+`python target-platform.py update tp1`

-Downloads a new copy of the target platform under the configured URLs.
+Downloads a new copy of the target platform tp1 under the configured URL.
 The current target platform is saved as a backup (if a backup is not already present).

-`python target-platform.py restore`
+`python target-platform.py restore tp1`

-Restores a previous target platform, deleting the current one.
+Restores the previous target platform for tp1, deleting the current one.

-`python target-platform.py clean`
+`python target-platform.py clean tp1`

-Deletes the previous backup.
+Deletes the previous backup for tp1.

 ### Eclipse Configuration